eissasharaf/cs50/README.md

 runoff: determine the winner candidate in election

-filter-less : apply filter to an image recover : recover deleted images from card speller : check the spelling of a text
+filter-less : apply filter to an image

+recover : recover deleted images from card

+speller : check the spelling of a text

 crack

 vigenere

 whodunit

 dna

 houses

+you can get more details on each program from : https://cs50.harvard.edu/x/2022/  and click on (week1 - week5) and then click on (problem set 1 - problem set 5)